lh3/lh3.github.com/_posts/2025-09-11-a-quick-look-at-roches-sbx.md

 If SBX were priced similarly to NovaSeq, many would not bother to adapt their tools and workflows just for SBX;
 if SBX were much cheaper, we might see a shift in tool development towards SBX.
 We will see.

+**PS:** Based on how base quality is estimated, we can infer the SBX basecaller gives Q22 to all simplex bases.
+It is not using raw signals to distinguish good and bad bases.
+When the duplex consensus tool does not know which strand to trust, choosing the longer strand is a *simpler* bet, as we can't easily attach base quality to deleted bases.
+This is why the vast majority of errors are Q5 insertions.
+However, a simple decision is not necessarily a good decision as I explained above.

+If I were to design simplex and duplex base calling,
+I would use a simple machine-learning model to classify each simplex base to low or high quality.
+If we see conflicting single-strand sequences during the duplex consensus step, choose a high-quality base over a low-quality base.
+When it is a tie, use a second machine-learning model based on first/second strand and two nearby bases to make the best choice.
+This will greatly reduce 1bp Q5 insertions, making SBX data more compatible with existing tools.
+Furthermore, the numbers at my hand suggest the majority of errors come from Q5 bases.
+If this is true (I need to modify the code to find exact numbers), the strategy above may increase the overall base quality (the red line in Fig. b) by 3 points.

+Another question is how to encode base quality in homopolymer runs.
+I don't know but we might be able to get hints from Oxford Nanopore and PacBio data as they have the same problem.

 [sbx]: https://sequencing.roche.com/us/en/article-listing/sequencing-platform-technologies.html
 [mapchk]: https://github.com/lh3/htsbox/blob/lite/mapchk.c